 If you like to take pictures, think about your camera!
 The contrast of sharp cliffs and the incredible blue of the water is a dream for photographers.

-➳ Hikers also need a place to stay!
-We found a great, calm place between Trapani and Zingaro National Park – Angelina’s B&B. Lovely owner, great rooms and a pool that allows you to go for a swim before breakfast.
+Hikers also need a place to stay!
+We found a great, calm place between Trapani and Zingaro National Park – Angelina’s B&B*.
+Lovely owner, great rooms and a pool that allows you to go for a swim before breakfast.
 Julian forgot 230€ in cash in our room and we called Angelina.
 She sent the money right away!
-Grazie again, Angelina :)
+Mille grazie again, Angelina. :)

 Hiking in Sicily – beaches in Zingaro